aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/references/output-reference.md

 ## Glue Workflow Console Link

-- CDK Output: `CentralizedGameAnalytics.GlueWorkflowConsoleLinkOutput`
+- CDK Output: `CentralizedGameAnalytics.GlueWorkflowConsoleLink`
 - Terraform Output: `glue_workflow_console_link`
 - Description: A web link to the AWS Glue Workflows console page to view details about the deployed workflow

 ## Pipeline Operations Dashboard

-- CDK Output: `CentralizedGameAnalytics.PipelineOperationsDashboardOutput`
+- CDK Output: `CentralizedGameAnalytics.PipelineOperationsDashboard`
 - Terraform Output: `pipeline_operations_dashboard`
 - Description: A web link to the CloudWatch dashboard to monitor the health of the pipeline